spencerjstewart/oak-sling-irs-forms-demo/README.md

 # Sling Web App Demo

 This project is a demo application demonstrating the usage of Apache Sling and Oak.
 Users fill out a form asking for tax information.
-Upon submission, the backend processes the data, stores it in a JCR repository, generates a filled 1040 pdf, which is downloadable by the user.
+Upon submission, the backend processes the data, stores it in a JCR repository, then generates a filled 1040 pdf, which is downloadable by the user.

 ## Technologies Used